Laughter Wellness

 Sessions will be held at Thurber Center (91 Jefferson Avenue, Columbus, OH 43215), next door to Thurber House.

 Laughter Wellness is $15 per person, per session.
-Space is limited and spots will fill quickly.
+Space is limited.

 ‣ Meet the Facilitator